-The Mini GC connects to the USB port on a computer, the LabQuest 2, or the LabQuest.
+The Mini GC Plus connects to the USB port on a computer, the LabQuest 2, or the LabQuest.
 Both Vernier Logger Pro and LabQuest App software allow students to easily control data-collection parameters, then collect data in real time.
 After the peaks are detected, the software allows you to determine retention times and/or integrate peaks to help quantify the relative amount of each compound present in the sample.

-What is Included with the Mini GC?
+What is included with the Mini GC Plus?

-- Mini GC unit (with 11 m Restek GC column installed) - AC Power Adapter - Hamilton Syringe (1.0 μL volume) - Two extra Septa (a third Septum is already installed in your Mini GC) - Two extra Mini GC intake-valve plastic caps (a third cap is already on the unit) - USB cable - Lab Manual: Gas Chromatography Investigations with the Mini GCTM - Carrying case
+- Mini GC Plus unit

+- AC Power Adapter

+- Hamilton Syringe (1.0 μL volume)

+- Two extra septa (a third septum is already installed in your Mini GC Plus)

+- USB cable

+- Carrying case

+- Gas Chromatography: Investigations with the Mini GC, an electronic lab book with five investigations, available as a free download when you sign in to your account at www.vernier.com/gc-book